beastrobel/challenge-1/README.md

 ## Description

 My first bootcamp challenge was to refactor a marketing agency's website to increase accessibility.
-In order to do so, I re-organized the HTML in a semantic structure, eliminating the <div> tag as much as possible in favor of more descriptive tags.
-I also consolidated CSS selectors and properties for increased efficiency.
+I re-organized the HTML in a semantic structure, eliminating the div tag as much as possible in favor of more descriptive tags.
+I consolidated CSS selectors and properties for increased efficiency.
 I followed the W3C Web Accessibility Initiative (WAI) best practices for writing alt text for images, keeping the descriptions concise, and hiding decorative icons through null alt text (alt=””).
 Finally, I tested the website using the Google Chrome Screen Reader extension, and the WAVE Web Accessibility Evaluation Tool, to verify its accessibility.

 ## Usage